 Overview

-According to a recent industry report, Vietnam’s ICT market had an estimated value of USD 7.7billion in 2021, and is expected to grow at approximately 8 percent per year from 2022 to 2026 as both the public and private sectors increase adoption of ICT solutions.
-The government of Vietnam has identified ICT as a major industry and socio-economic growth driver and is urging government agencies at all levels to apply advanced ICT solutions towards the goals of improving operational efficiencies and providing better governance services.
-In particular, the government of Vietnam has approved the National Digital Transformation Program through 2025, with vision to 2030, which will further support the growth of the ICT market.
-In the meantime, the private sector, especially key industry stakeholders, including aviation, banking, energy, healthcare, broadcasting, telecommunications and urban infrastructure management are increasingly employing advanced ICT solutions in order to enhance operational efficiencies and support sustainable growth.
+A recent report by Dezan Shira and Associates shows that Vietnam’s ICT industry reached an estimated value of $165.9 billion in 2024, recording an increase of 13.2% from 2023.
+The Government of Vietnam has identified and prioritized ICT as a major industry and socio-economic growth driver and is urging government agencies at all levels to apply advanced ICT solutions towards the goals of improving operational efficiencies and providing better governance services.
+In particular, the Government of Vietnam has approved the National Digital Transformation Program through 2025, with a vision toward 2030, which will further support the growth of the ICT market.
+In the meantime, private sector stakeholders, especially in the aviation, banking, energy, healthcare, broadcasting, telecommunications, and urban infrastructure management sectors, are increasingly employing advanced ICT solutions to enhance operational efficiencies and support sustainable growth.

 Leading Sub-sectors